Teun/SnappetChallenge/README.md

 * Open NuGet package manager console and Run 'Update-Database'.
 (Remember that  it may take a while to seed the data from work.json, use "DataSetLimit" to load less data).
 * On successful database migration, a table 'dbo.Works' in your local database should be created with pre-populated data from 'work.json'.
-* After setup and migration is completed, You can run both front-end and back-end application together in Visual Stduio 2012 using Start.
+* After setup and migration is completed, You can run both front-end and back-end application together in Visual Studio 2012 using Start.

    - Frontend should be available on URL: http://localhost:1096/
    - BackEnd should be available on URL: http://localhost:2225/